christophsax/seasonal/README.md

 ### Installation

+To install the stable version directly from CRAN, type to the R console:

+    install.packages("seasonal")

 **seasonal** does not includes the binary executables of X-13ARIMA-SEATS.
 They need to be installed separately from [here][census_win] (Windows, filename `x13asall.zip`) or [here][census_linux]  (Linux, filename `x13asall.tar.gz`).
 My own compilation for Mac OS-X can be obtained [upon request](mailto:christoph.sax@gmail.com).